WHY do we do this?

 WHAT do we do?

-Creating a multi-lingual political education curriculum that identifies how resilience is transformed into social justice advocacy, community organizing, and resource regeneration throughout history.
+Supporting our future adults in identifying how resilience is transformed into social justice advocacy, community organizing, and resource regeneration throughout history.

 Cultivating youth leaders with supportive families competent in researching and strategically advocating for equitable resource opportunities within their community.